Peasants' Revolt: Overview

-Outbreak of revolt
+Outbreak of the revolt

 Essex and Kent

 The revolt of 1381 broke out in Essex, following the arrival of John Bampton to investigate non-payment of the poll tax on 30 May.
 Bampton was a Member of Parliament, a Justice of the Peace and well-connected with royal circles.
 He based himself in Brentwood and summoned representatives from the neighbouring villages of Corringham, Fobbing and Stanford-le-Hope to explain and make good the shortfalls on 1 June.
 The villagers appear to have arrived well-organised, and armed with old bows and sticks.
 Bampton first interrogated the people of Fobbing, whose representative, Thomas Baker, declared that his village had already paid their taxes, and that no more money would be forthcoming.
 When Bampton and two sergeants attempted to arrest Baker, violence broke out.
 Bampton escaped and retreated to London, but three of his clerks and several of the Brentwood townsfolk who had agreed to act as jurors were killed.
 Robert Bealknap, the Chief Justice of the Court of Common Pleas, who was probably already holding court in the area, was empowered to arrest and deal with the perpetrators.

 By the next day, the revolt was rapidly growing.
 The villagers spread the news across the region, and John Geoffrey, a local bailiff, rode between Brentwood and Chelmsford, rallying support.
 On 4 June, the rebels gathered at Bocking, where their future plans seem to have been discussed.
 The Essex rebels, possibly a few thousand strong, advanced towards London, some probably travelling directly and others via Kent.
 One group, under the leadership of John Wrawe, a former chaplain, marched north towards the neighbouring county of Suffolk, with the intention of raising a revolt there.